zodiia/simple-di/README.md

 # Simple DI

-**Warning: currently not yet released to Maven Central.
-Please stand by while I'm figuring this out.**

 A very simple library for dependency injection in Kotlin, using modern Kotlin features.
 Simple DI is:

 - Fast and efficient: it only does what it's supposed to do, without hidden control flows or tricks for supporting